Post-9/11 GI Bill

 Only individuals entitled to the maximum benefit rate of 100% (based on service requirements) may receive Yellow Ribbon benefits from Fordham and the VA.

-Active duty service members and their spouses are not eligible for the Yellow Ribbon Program per the VA.
+As of August 1, 2022, active duty service members and their spouses are eligible for the Yellow Ribbon Program if they are at 100% per the VA.

 Additional information on Yellow Ribbon eligibility is available.